SiddharthChopra28/optimusReminder/README.md

 # optimusReminder
 reminder to switch GPU when plugged in and plugged out
+if you are using arch linux and have optimus-manager installed, it can switch modes automatically

 requirements:
 pip install power easygui